Click here to go straight to the curated PR media monitoring tools list. Updated 10.14.2022

 But this is where the innovation stops.
 If I had a list of 100+ articles mentioning my brand, it would take me hours to read through each article and understand the context of that coverage.
 Imagine a brand like Netflix or Apple and all the coverage they get daily.
 It’s most likely in the thousands.

-When you were looking to onboard a new PR agency, I would recommend that they have a process for real-time media monitoring, newsjacking, and access to media monitoring software.
+When you were looking to onboard a new PR or media monitoring agency, I would recommend that they have a process for real-time listening, newsjacking, and access to a news monitoring platform.

 The Top Media Monitoring Tools & Software